-Regenerative medicine is a safe, non-surgical, minimally-invasive set of procedures performed by Dr. Mikhail Solomonov, our medical pain management physician, who also underwent these procedures to treat his own serious knee injury.
+Regenerative medicine is a safe, non-surgical, minimally-invasive set of procedures performed by our pain management physicians on an outpatient basis.

 It uses components drawn from your own blood and bone marrow — stem cells and platelet-rich plasma (PRP) — to speed your body’s natural healing process.
 These compounds are injected into the damaged, injured or painful joint or tissue guided by ultrasound or x-ray to ensure precise positioning of the tiny needle.
 After your initial evaluation and diagnostic assessment appointment, the treatment appointment takes only about two hours.

 Stem cell therapy and platelet-rich plasma (PRP) treatment are indicated for the following joint and muscle conditions: